| Ahmad ibn Muhammad ibn Hanbal, Abu `Abd

 by Allah! ű I shall

 never in my life compare to him."
+Muhammad ibn Hammad al-Taharani said: "I

 heard Abu Thawr say: ‘Ahmad is more learned ű